AutoAtlas: Neural Network for 3D Unsupervised Partitioning and Representation Learning: Acknowledgment

 \section{Acknowledgment}

 LLNL-JRNL-815848 and LLNL-VIDEO-816094.
 This work was performed under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory (LLNL) under Contract DE-AC52-07NA27344.
-Data were provided by the Human Connectome Project (HCP), WU-Minn Consortium (Principal Investigators: David Van Essen and Kamil Ugurbil; 1U54MH091657) funded by the 16 NIH Institutes and Centers that support the NIH Blueprint for Neuroscience Research; and by the McDonnell Center for Systems Neuroscience at Washington University.
+This work has been supported in part by grants from the DOE Office of Science’s Advanced Computing Science Research (Grant \#KJ0403020).
+Data was provided by the Human Connectome Project (HCP), WU-Minn Consortium (Principal Investigators: David Van Essen and Kamil Ugurbil; 1U54MH091657) funded by the 16 NIH Institutes and Centers that support the NIH Blueprint for Neuroscience Research; and by the McDonnell Center for Systems Neuroscience at Washington University.

 \appendices